mattemello/f1Terminal/readme.md

 ```

 The program itself will try to see if there is a **session on**.
 If there isn't it will display the previus
-session, and it will check every 5 seconds if there is a new session.
+session, and it will check every 10 seconds if there is a new session.

-In case of **session on** it will be updated every second (the time still need to be confirmed
+In case of **session on** it will be updated every five seconds.
-in case this progect takes too much resources from [openf1](https://openf1.org/)).

 ### Thing used